In the Valley of Elah: Plot

-On November 1, 2004, Hank Deerfield – a gravel trucker and retired military police sergeant living in Monroe, Tennessee with his wife Joan – is notified that his son Mike, a soldier recently returned from Iraq, has gone missing.
+On November 1, 2004, Hank Deerfield, a gravel trucker and retired military police sergeant living in Monroe, Tennessee with his wife Joan, is notified that his son Mike, a soldier recently returned from Iraq, has gone missing.
 Hank drives to Mike's base in New Mexico to look for him; leaving home, he helps a school custodian raise the American flag correctly.
 At Fort Rudd, Hank meets his son's squad, and secretly takes Mike's cell phone from his belongings.
-Watching videos recovered from the phone, he attempts to report Mike's disappearance to police detective Emily Sanders, after she finished talking to a woman whose dog has been murdered, regrettably unable to help out, and reaches out to a friend formerly at Army CID, without success.
+Watching videos recovered from the phone, he attempts to report Mike's disappearance to police detective Emily Sanders who is unable to help out.
+He reaches out to a friend formerly at Army CID, also without success.

-Mike's burned and dismembered body is discovered.
-Fort Rudd claims jurisdiction, believing that a pipe found under Mike's mattress and the recent arrest of other soldiers for smuggling heroin indicate his murder was drug-related.
-Hank persuades Sanders to show him the crime scene, and realizes that a green car spotted at the scene was actually blue.
+When Mike's burned and dismembered body is discovered, Fort Rudd claims jurisdiction over the investigation, believing a pipe found under Mike's mattress and recent heroin smuggling arrests on base point to a drug-related murder.
+Hank persuades Sanders to show him the crime scene, and realizes a green car spotted at the scene was actually blue.
 Belittled by her male colleagues, Sanders convinces the local sheriff to pursue the investigation, and Mike's squadmate SPC Gordon Bonner reaches out to Hank.

 After viewing her son's remains, Joan returns home and receives a package Mike mailed to himself, which Hank urges her not to open.
-Mike's credit card history leads Sanders and Hank to a restaurant, where Hank deduces Mike ate with at least two other people shortly before his death.
-Sanders is given sworn statements from Mike's squad by Army investigators, preventing her from interviewing them herself.
-She invites Hank over for dinner, and he tells her young son the story of the Biblical David's battle with Goliath in the Valley of Elah.
+Mike's credit card history leads Sanders and Hank to a restaurant where he ate with at least two others shortly before his death.
+Sanders gets copies of sworn statements from Mike's squad by Army investigators, who prevent her from interviewing them herself.
+She dines with Hank and tells her young son the story of the Biblical David's battle with Goliath in the Valley of Elah.

-Eve, a topless bartender Hank previously questioned, recognizes Mike's squadmate CPL Steve Penning from a photograph, leading Hank to learn that Mike and Penning were kicked out of a strip club the night Mike was killed.
-Sanders interviews Penning, Bonner, and SPC Ennis Long, who admit to lying in their statements: after Mike got the four of them kicked out of the club, he and Bonner fought in the parking lot; Mike then paid for their food at the restaurant, and they visited a prostitute before leaving Mike, who was looking to buy drugs.
+Hank learns that Mike and Corporal Steve Penning were kicked out of a strip club the night Mike was killed.
+Penning, Bonner, and Specialist Ennis Long admit to Sanders they lied in their statements, and after Mike got the four of them kicked out of the club, he fought Bonner in the parking lot then paid the bill at the restaurant.
+The group visited a prostitute before leaving Mike, who was looking to buy drugs.
 Hank refuses to believe Mike's fellow soldiers could be involved in his death.